-While the President does have his supporters in the NFL, there are members of the NFL family who have spoken out in favor of Biden.
+While the Trump did have his supporters in the NFL, there are members of the NFL family who have spoken out in favor of Biden.
 Here are some of the NFL figures that have come out in support of Joe Biden.

 The former Los Angeles Raiders cornerback has been spotted with his wife actress Kerry Washington campaigning for Joe Biden in North Carolina.
 The couple held an Early Vote Mobilization and during the event spoke to the crowd showing their support for Biden and his running mate Kamala Harris.